 Let’s face it: Juggling multiple loan or credit payments can be a burden.
 But if bootstrapping your business isn’t an option, it might be necessary to make your entrepreneurial dream come true.
 One way to limit multiple monthly payments is through business debt consolidation.

 But before you start daydreaming about what consolidation can do for your business, consider whether it’s the right move for your situation.
 Ready to get started?

 Small business debt consolidation is the process of combining multiple, smaller loans into one large loan.
 The large loan pays off the small loans.
-You will only need to make one loan payment each month instead of many.
+If you consolidate your loans into one, you only need to make one loan payment each period.

-However, you shouldn’t think of business debt consolidation as a way to solve all your problems.
-Consolidation only combines your debt into a big debt—it does not eliminate your liability.
+But if you think business debt consolidation can fix all your cash flow problems, you may need to think again.
+Consolidation only combines your debt into a bit of debt—it does not eliminate this liability in business.

 Debt consolidation is one form of business debt relief.
 But, it isn’t the only form.
 You can also refinance business debt.

-Business loan refinancing is the process of taking out a new loan with lower interest rates and payment amounts to replace a current loan.
-Refinancing does not consolidate multiple loans into one loan.
+Refinancing business debt is the process of taking out a new loan with lower interest rates and payment amounts to replace a current loan.
+Refinancing does not consolidate multiple loans into one.

 Is business debt consolidation right for you?

 Before consolidating your loans, you need to assess whether it is the right decision for your circumstances.